Wesleyan-Media-Project/fb_ad_scraper/README.md

 Third, you should prepare the necessary directories to store the files.
 You can follow the instructions in the [Directories to store the files](#directories-to-store-the-files) section.

-Fourth, you should create a file named `tokens.txt` and put in your Facebook API token.
+Fourth, you should create a file named `tokens.txt` and put it in your Facebook API token.
 After you have created this file, please update the script with the correct path to your `tokens.txt` file in line:

 ```python
 with open('/data/1/wesmediafowler/projects/FB/tokens.txt', 'r') as file: